Tuberculosis

 The cause of tuberculosis (or consumption so named because sufferers appeared to be consumed by the disease from within, or Phthisis), Mycobacterium tuberculosis (MTB), is a slow growing aerobic bacterium that divides every 16 to 20 hours.
 This is extremely slow compared with other bacteria (E.coli is one of the fastest dividing approximately every 20 minutes).

->>top of page
+>> top of page

-Infection and transmission Tuberculosis is a contagious disease.
+Tuberculosis is a contagious disease.
 Like the common cold, it spreads through the air when infectious people cough, sneeze, talk or spit.
-A person only needs to inhale a small number of the TB germs known as bacilli, to become infected.[5]
+A person only needs to inhale a small number of the TB germs known as bacilli, to become infected.
+[4]

 TB is spread through the air.
 People cannot get infected with TB bacteria through handshakes, sitting on toilet seats or sharing eating utensils with someone who has TB.
-(Although you may contact bird flu by shaking [hands?], sharing toilet seats or cooking utensils with an H5N1 infected bird).

-You do the math While only 10% of TB infection progresses to TB disease, if untreated the death rate is 51%,
+You do the math - While only 10% of TB infection progresses to TB disease, if untreated, the death rate is 51%.

 TB patient

-Symptoms of active TB includes weakness, weight loss, fever, no appetite, chills, and sweating at night.
+Symptoms of active TB includes; weakness, weight loss, fever, no appetite, chills, and sweating at night.
 If active TB disease is in the lungs (pulmonary TB) the symptoms may include a bad cough, pain in the chest and coughing up blood.

 HIV and TB form a lethal combination, each speeding the other’s progress.
 HIV weakens the immune system.
 An HIV-positive person infected with TB is many times more likely to become sick with TB disease than someone who infected with TB who is HIV-negative